satellite-image-deep-learning/techniques/README.md

 * [voc2coco](https://github.com/yukkyo/voc2coco) -> Convert VOC format XMLs to COCO format json
 * [ObjectDetectionEval](https://github.com/laclouis5/ObjectDetectionEval) -> Parse all kinds of object detection databases (ImageNet, COCO, YOLO, PascalVOC, OpenImage, CVAT, LabelMe, etc.) & save to other formats
 * [LabelMeYoloConverter](https://github.com/ivder/LabelMeYoloConverter) -> Convert LabelMe Annotation Tool JSON format to YOLO text file format
+* [mask-to-polygons](https://github.com/azavea/mask-to-polygons) -> Routines for extracting and working with polygons from semantic segmentation masks

 # Open source software
 By software, I here mean desktop type apps.
 [A note on licensing](https://www.gislounge.com/businesses-using-open-source-gis/): The two general types of licenses for open source are copyleft and permissive.
 Copyleft requires that subsequent derived software products also carry the license forward, e.g. the GNU Public License (GNU GPLv3).
 For permissive, options to modify and use the code as one please are more open, e.g. MIT & Apache 2.
 Checkout [choosealicense.com/](https://choosealicense.com/)